 So are you wondering if your mobile web experience is up to standard?
 Let’s discuss some actionable tips and tricks you can use to keep your site a step ahead of the competition when it comes to mobile.

 Test the hell out of your site on as many devices as possible

-This may seem obvious but it’s probably one of the most valuable ways to spend your time.
-Don’t rely on mobile emulators or narrowing the width of your browser window when to mimic a phone.
+This may seem obvious but it’s all too often overlooked.
+If you wan’t to test on mobile, don’t rely on mobile emulators or narrowing the width of your browser window.
 Test on different phones with multiple browsers.
 You’ll be surprised by the results.

 Even better than QA testing is to observe real mobile users on your site.
-You can conduct usability studies, or as a cheaper alternative invest in software such as SessionCam that records real users navigating and using your website.
-The insights and lessons you learn through watching these recordings will highlight areas where you need to improve your site.
+You can conduct usability studies, or as a cheaper alternative invest in CRO software such as SessionCam that records real users navigating and using your website.
+The insights and lessons you learn through watching these recordings will highlight areas where you can improve your mobile UX.